Superconformal surfaces in four dimensions: Chiral algebras of N=(2,2) surface defects

 Note that the defect also intersects the chiral algebra plane at infinity, and defect operators inserted at this intersection must satisfy the opposite condition -- $(c,a)$ -- to be in cohomology.\footnote{This also happens for local operators inserted without the defect: at the origin we get $\OO^{1\ldots1}(0)$ and at infinity $\OO^{2\ldots2}(\infty)$, as can be seen by defining the out state from $\OO(z) = u_{\II_1}(\zb) \ldots u_{\II_n}(\zb) \OO^{\II_1 \ldots \II_n}$.} This makes two-point functions of defect operators in chiral algebra non-trivial, with the insertion of conjugate operators at the origin and at infinity.

-It was argued in \cite{Cordova:2017mhb,defectLCW,Pan:2017zie} that the defect forms a module over the original chiral algebra without defects, with the chiral algebra generators acting on the cohomology at the origin.
+It was argued in \cite{Cordova:2017mhb,defectLCW,Pan:2017zie} that the cohomological sector of defect operators forms a module over the original chiral algebra without defects, with the chiral algebra generators acting on the cohomology at the origin.
 In what follows we set out to study the properties of this module.
 Since the known non-renormalization theorems, that guarantee coupling independence of chiral algebra correlation functions without defects, do not apply, modules can in principle depend on all couplings of the theory.
 Most work so far has focused on the superconformal index and thus no example of coupling dependence is known to date.
-While the localization computation for $2d$-$4d$ coupled systems of \cite{Pan:2017zie} provides a tool to check explicitly the coupling dependence of correlation functions, the final result has not been worked out.
+While the localization computation for $2d$-$4d$ coupled systems of \cite{Pan:2017zie} provides a tool for the exact computation of defect correlation functions, their final expression is too hard to evaluate explicitly leaving the question of a possible coupling dependence unanswered.
 An alternative recipe to obtain localization results for the stress tensor one-point function is through the relation with a deformation in the background geometry and one could hope to extend the derivation of \cite{Bianchi:2019dlw} to the case of surfaces.